A geometric realization of the $m$-cluster categories of type $\tilde{D_n}$

 \section{Introduction}

 Cluster algebras, defined by Fomin and Zelevinsky in \cite{FZ}, are commutative rings which have many connections with various fields of mathematics, such as Calabi-Yau algebras, integrable systems, Poisson geometry and quiver representations.
 Cluster categories were invented in order to get a better understanding of the link between quiver representations and cluster algebras.
-For a gentle introduction to cluster algebras, see the articles of Fomin and Fomin and Zelevinsky \cite{F} and \cite{FZ2}.
+For a gentle introduction to cluster algebras, see \cite{F} and \cite{FZ2}.

 Let $Q$ be an acyclic quiver and let $m$ be an integer.
 The cluster category ${\mathcal{C}}_Q$ associated with $Q$ was introduced by Buan, Marsh, Reineke, Reiten and Todorov in \cite{BMRRT} in order to categorify cluster algebras.
 The higher cluster category ${\mathcal{C}}^{(m)}_Q$ of $Q$ defined by Keller in \cite{Kel03} and Thomas in \cite{Tho} plays a role similar to that of cluster categories but with respect to the combinatorics of $m$-clusters, defined by Fomin and Reading in \cite{FR}.
 More precisely, there is a bijection between the $m$-clusters of a root system and the $m$-cluster-tilting objects of the $m$-cluster category.
 Wraalsen, and Zhou, Zhu in their respective papers \cite{W} and \cite{ZZ} also generalized many of the properties of cluster-tilting objects in cluster categories to the case of $m$-cluster-tilting objects in higher cluster categories.
 In particular, any $m$-rigid object $X$ having $n-1$ nonisomorphic indecomposable summands has exactly $m+1$ complements (i.e. nonisomorphic indecomposable objects $Y$ such that $X \bigoplus Y$ is an $m$-cluster-tilting object).